Welcome | spec | C-PLOT | Support | Users | Contact

 Description

-Release 4.0 of spec includes a new type of array.
-Unlike the "associative" arrays that have always been part of spec, the new arrays are more like those used in math and in programming.
-While associative arrays are indexed by arbitrary strings or numbers and can store either strings or numbers, the new data arrays are indexed by consecutive integers (starting from zero, as is the C convention) and hold a specific data type, such as short integer, float, double, etc.
+Unlike the "associative" arrays that have always been part of spec, data arrays (introduced in spec release 4) are more like those used in math and in programming.
+While associative arrays are indexed by arbitrary strings or numbers and can store either strings or numbers, data arrays are indexed by consecutive integers (starting from zero, as is the C convention) and hold a specific data type, such as short integer, float, double, etc.

-In addition, the print command will print the new arrays in a concise format on the screen, giving a count of repeated columns and rows, rather than printing each array element.
+The print command will print data arrays in a concise format on the screen, giving a count of repeated columns and rows, rather than printing each array element.

 Usage

-The data arrays must be declared with the array key word.
-One- and two-dimensional arrays are declared as
+Data arrays must be declared with the array key word.
+One- and two-dimensional arrays are declared as:

 [shared] [type] array var[cols]